-The government of UAE through its Cabinet Decision No. 85 of 2022 for determination of tax residency, issued a guideline on 2nd September 2022 to determine the tax residency for a natural and legal person.
+The government of UAE, through its Cabinet Decision No. 85 of 2022 for the determination of tax residency, issued a guideline on 2nd September 2022 to determine the tax residency for a natural and legal person.

-The new rules broaden the criteria of UAE tax residency as this embarks another step taken by UAE in strengthening their position in global tax compliance and provides much needed clarity with regards to the statutory definition of UAE tax residency.
+The new rules broaden the criteria of UAE tax residency as this embarks another step taken by UAE in strengthening its position in global tax compliance and provides much-needed clarity with regard to the statutory definition of UAE tax residency.

-Significant changes pursuant to issuance of decision for determination of new tax residency:
+Significant changes pursuant to the issuance of the decision for the determination of new tax residency:

 For Legal Persons:

 As per Article 3 of the Cabinet Resolution, a legal person (i.e., the company or entity) shall be considered a tax resident of UAE in either of the following cases: